-For more information about ACA, including the full text of the law, visit www.healthcare.gov
+For more information about the ACA, including the full text of the law, visit www.healthcare.gov.

-If you have questions about how the County’s ACA compliance will affect you, please contact: HCPS Benefits, Email: email@example.com or Phone: 804-652-3624
+If you have questions about how Henrico County’s ACA compliance will affect you, please contact: HCPS Benefits via email at firstname.lastname@example.org or by phone at 804-652-3624.

 When You Leave

 When you leave employment it is important to understand when benefits end and how you can continue them.
 Health and dental benefits cease at the end of the month in which you separate from employment.
 If you are eligible for COBRA — Consolidated Omnibus Budget Reconciliation Act — coverage, you will receive information and an election form by mail to the address on file with Henrico County Public Schools.
 This brochure provides important details about your benefits after you leave HCPS.